-Rule 49(c)(9) is intended to increase access to justice in the District of Columbia for those unable to afford an attorney by providing an exception to the requirement of admission to the District of Columbia Bar for attorneys formerly admitted in the District of Columbia or currently or formerly admitted in other United States jurisdictions (or law school graduates who are awaiting their bar application results) so that they may provide pro bono representation where the requirements of the exception are met.
+Rule 49(c)(9) is intended to increase access to justice in the District of Columbia for those unable to afford an attorney by providing an exception to the requirement of admission to the District of Columbia Bar for attorneys formerly admitted in the District of Columbia or currently or formerly admitted in other United States jurisdictions (or, for a period of not more than 365 days, law school graduates who have applied to take the bar examination described in Rule 46(c)(7)(A) or 46(d) in a United States jurisdiction) so that they may provide pro bono representation where the requirements of the exception are met.
+However, the exception in Rule 49(c)(9)(A) does not apply to persons who are employees of the Public Defender Service or a nonprofit organization that provides pro bono legal services.